lundquist-ecology-lab/biol_218_portfolios/README.md

     ![img](./screenshots/linux/choose_git.png)
 7. Set `Repository URL: https://github.com/lundquist-ecology-lab/biostats`
-    and set the `Project directory name: biostatistics` and set the projet subdirectory as `~/Documents/biostatistics` (or whatever directory you want to use) then select `Create Project`
+    and set the `Project directory name: biostatistics` and set the project subdirectory as `~/Documents/biostatistics` (or whatever directory you want to use) then select `Create Project`
     ![img](./screenshots/linux/git_location.png)
 8. At this point RStudio should download everything from this GitHub